tesseract-ocr/tessdoc/Home.md

 # Other Languages

-Tesseract has been trained for many languages, check for your language on the [Downloads](http://code.google.com/p/tesseract-ocr/downloads/list) page.
+Tesseract has been trained for many languages, check for your language in the Tessdata repository at (https://github.com/tesseract-ocr/tessdata) page.

 It can also be trained to support other languages and scripts; for more details see [TrainingTesseract](TrainingTesseract).

 # Development